There are times that chocolate is not a treat, it is a medical emergency.

 In a rush but want to explore More Style Than Cash further when you have time?
 Add me to your Favorites or follow me on Twitter.

-For more Articles chose from Crafts, Decorating, Entertaining, Fashion, Food, Gift Giving, Stationery and Cards, Health and Beauty, Kids, Money Matters or Pets.
+For more Articles chose from Crafts, Decorating, Entertaining, Fashion, Food, Gift Giving, Stationery and Cards, Health and Beauty, Kids, or Money Matters

 Photography and Content